Shaun-Trigga96/LFS158-Introduction-to-Kubernetes/Chapter-11-Services/notes.md

 ## kube-proxy

-Each cluster node runs a daemon called [`kube-proxy`](https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies), a node agent that watches the API server on the control plane node for the addition, updates, and removal of Services and endpoints. `kube-proxy` is responsible for implementing the Service configuration on behalf of an administrator or developer, in order to enable traffic routing to an exposed application running in Pods.
+Each cluster node runs a `daemon` called [`kube-proxy`](https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies), a node agent that watches the API server on the control plane node for the `addition`, `updates`, and `removal` of `Services` and `endpoints`. `kube-proxy` is responsible for implementing the Service configuration on behalf of an administrator or developer, in order to enable traffic routing to an exposed application running in Pods.
 In the example below, for each new Service, on each node, `kube-proxy` configures `iptables` rules to capture the traffic for its `ClusterIP` and forwards it to one of the Service's endpoints.
 Therefore, any node can receive the external traffic and then route it internally in the cluster based on the `iptables` rules.
 When the Service is removed, `kube-proxy` removes the corresponding `iptables` rules on all nodes as well.

 Just as the `kube-proxy` node agent runs redundantly on each cluster node, the `iptables` are populated in a redundant fashion by their respective node agents so that each `iptables` instance stores complete routing rules for the entire cluster.
 This helps with the Service objects implementation to reproduce a distributed load balancing mechanism.